-- 7.2.1 This SA has been prepared to support the Proposed Publication Borough Local Plan.
-Consultation on this version of the Plan is taking place in early 2017. - 7.2.2 Following consultation on the Plan, the Council will take into account any consultation responses and the findings of sustainability appraisal before submitting the Local Plan for examination.
+- 7.2.1 This SA has been prepared to support the Borough Plan Publication Plan incorporating Main Modifications.
+Consultation on this version of the Plan is taking place in Summer 2018. - 7.2.2 Following consultation on the Plan, the Council will take into account any consultation responses and forward them to the Inspector undertaking the Examination into the Borough Plan and taken into account in the completion of his Report on the 'soundness' of the Borough Plan.